YanGuam/Chinese-Poker/README.md

 -------

-1.Make sure you have already install the QSanguosha-V2(version needed is at least *20130610*. the extension is also supported by Para's private mod).
+1.Make sure you have already install the QSanguosha-V2(version needed is at least **20130610**. the extension is also supported by Para's private mod).

-2.Download all the file in this repository .Unzip and put them in your *root directory* of QSanguosha.
+2.Download all the file in this repository .Unzip and put them in your **root directory** of QSanguosha.

-3.*Run "进入斗地主模式.bat" before playing QSanguosha*.
+3.Run "进入斗地主模式.bat" before playing QSanguosha.

-4.Set up a room with *3 persons*, with *"FreeChoose"* and DDZ Package selected.
+4.Set up a room with **3 persons**, with **"FreeChoose"** and DDZ Package selected.
 Do not use any game card package(not general card package).